Skip to main content

 Office: 2621 Newell-Simon Hall

 🌈 I will be taking on new PhD students in Fall'24.
-Please apply via the HCII PhD program. 🌈
+Please apply via the HCII PhD program.
+I'm also looking for a postdoc in the broad area of Responsible AI, please apply via the CBI Fellowship Program!

 I am an Assistant Research Professor in the Human-Computer Interaction Institute at Carnegie Mellon University.
 I received my PhD from the University of Illinois at Urbana-Champaign.

 I'm an interdisciplinary scholar situated at the intersection of human-computer interaction, communications, and public policy.
 Broadly, I study the social, ethical and policy implications of digital platforms and algorithmic systems, with a strong emphasis on bias, fairness, social justice and power relations in Artificial Intelligence and Machine Learning.
-My work has been generously supported by Amazon, Block Center for Technology and Society, Cisco, CyLab, New America, the National Science Foundation and more.
+My work has been generously supported by the National Science Foundation, Amazon Research, Cisco Research, Google Research, Microsoft Research, The Public Interest Technology University Network, Block Center for Technology and Society, CyLab, and more.
 A complete list of my publications can be found on my Google Scholar page.

 RECENT NEWS